 Reason nº 7: Excellent rental market for a positive return on investment

-As an investor you always look at the so called Retun on Investment(ROI).
+As an investor you always look at the so called Return on Investment(ROI).
 You like to know what kind of return you could expect.
 There is a huge demand on rental properties.
-Many locals decide to rent instead of buying a property and there is a continious demand for student´s apartments, either close to the Universities or downtown.
+Many locals decide to rent instead of buying a property and there is a continuous demand for student´s apartments, either close to the Universities or downtown.
 There are simply not enough properties available so this could be interesting.
-The touristical use of the apartments is also interesting, with a huge return on investments.
-This is a delicate issue these days, as the governement is considering to allow only professionals to deal with this activity.
-At this moment, the touristical licenses are on hold.
-We expect the municipality to take a decisión during the first six months of 2017.
+The tourist use of the apartments is also interesting, with a huge return on investment.
+This is a delicate issue these days, as the government is considering to allow only professionals to deal with this activity.
+At this moment, the tourist licenses are on hold, so the minimum period is one month.

 Reason nº8: The right moment to invest

-The crisis seems to be (almost) over.
+The 2008 financial crisis seems to be over.
 We have left behind most of the troubles; the market has been cleaned up.
-Since the second half of 2016, the Spanish banks are “back in business” allowing first- and second homeowners to finance their purchase.
+Since the second half of 2017, the Spanish banks are “back in business” allowing first- and second homeowners to finance their purchase.
 With the extremely low interest rates, this is becoming very attractive.
 Foreign investments funds are searching all over Spain, but specifically in the major cities for residential buildings.
 Prices are still low, in comparison with other European cities.
-According to the Global Price Guide, the average cost per m2, in the major cities is approx. 4.409 euros, far away from prices in similar situations in The Netherlands (€6.609), Switzerland (€11.476), Russia (€11866), UK (€25.575) or Monaco (€44.522).
+According to the Global Price Guide, the average cost per m2, in the major Spanish cities is 4.409 euros, far away from prices in similar situations in The Netherlands (€6.609), Switzerland (€11.476), Russia (€11866), UK (€25.575) or Monaco (€44.522).
 Prices are expected to increase further, yes, there is a clear tendency upwards, with the demand exceeding the property offer, in most central areas.
 Spain is a safe country, so your investment will also be safe.
 No political unstable situation, no religion fights.
 Moreover, Spain is a full member of the EU, which makes things a lot easier.
-If you are convinced, don´t hesitate to contact us!
-Paul van den Hout Real estate agent (Aicat: 4261)
+If you are convinced, don´t hesitate to contact me for a full support!